9r3i/aipkg/manual/ext/hmlohs.md

 ## edittime
 this is to edit time, to edit season simply type:
 ```
-ai hmlohs edittime season 3
+ai hmlohs edittime season 2
 ```
-then 3 indicate to fall.
+then 2 indicates to summer.

 # Closing